Understanding Manufacturing Orders

 There are two types of Manufacturing Orders in Katana: Make to order (linked permanently to a specific Sales Order) or Make to stock (not linked to a Sales Order).

-Both types are included in the "Schedule" view in the "Make" screen, enabling you to manage production priorities in the single queue.
+Both types are included in the "Schedule" view in the "Make" screen, enabling you to manage production priorities in a single queue.

 Make to order (MTO)

 A Manufacturing Order that is producing products for a specific Sales Order.
 An MTO Manufacturing Order is permanently linked to the underlying Sales Order.
 They reflect the exact quantity of the product required by the Sales Order.
 Link to the Sales Order, product or the quantity cannot be edited on this type of Manufacturing Order.

 MTO Manufacturing Orders can only be created by clicking on the "Make" -> "Make to order" button next to a Sales Order in the "Sell" screen or next to the Sales Order line on the Sales Order card.
 This button is only visible for sales items with "Not available" status.
-You can make to order even if the product is already available or expected from another Manufacturing Order by clicking on the icon at the end of the Sales Order line.
+You can make to order even if the product is already available or expected from another Manufacturing Order by clicking on the icon at the end of the Sales Order line on the Sales Order card.

 The priority of MTO Manufacturing Orders is automatically synced with linked Sales Orders.
 Changing the priority of Sales Orders in the "Sell" screen automatically updates production priorities in the "Schedule" view, and vice versa.

 Read more about how it affects Sales Items availability for Sales Orders.

 Here's how a typical Make to Order flow works in Katana.